A New Approach to Random Access: Reliable Communication and Reliable Collision Detection

 Note that the achievable rate region $\mbox{\boldmath $R$}$ is identical to the Shannon channel capacity region \cite{ref Cover05}.

-If for all $k$, the input distribution is Gaussian with zero mean and variance $P_k$ for any non-zero rate, and user $k$ idles at rate zero, then the achievable rate region is still given by (\ref{GaussianRateRegion}).
+If for each $k$, the input distribution is Gaussian with zero mean and variance $P_k$ for any non-zero rate, and user $k$ idles at rate zero, then the achievable rate region is still given by (\ref{GaussianRateRegion}).

-{\bf Example 2: } $\quad$ Consider a $K$ user random multiple access system over a memoryless symbol collision channel.
+{\bf Example 2: } $\quad$ Consider a $K$-user random multiple access system over a memoryless symbol collision channel.
 We define an $n$th order symbol collision channel as follows.
 The channel input alphabet of any user is given by ${\cal X}=\{0, 1, \dots, 2^n \}$, where $0$ represents an idle symbol.
 The channel output alphabet is given by ${\cal Y}=\{0, 1, \dots, 2^n, c\}$, where $c$ represents a collision symbol.
 If all users idle, the receiver receives an idle symbol, $Y=0$; if only one user, say user $k$, transmits a non-zero symbol $X_k$, the receiver receives $Y=X_k$; if multiple users transmit non-zero symbols, the receiver receives $Y=c$, i.e., a collision symbol.
-We assume in all input distributions the non-zero symbols always take equal probabilities.
+We assume that in all input distributions the non-zero symbols always have equal probabilities.
 Consequently, an input distribution $P_{X_k|r_k}$ can be characterized through a single parameter $p(r_k)$, which is the probability that any particular symbol in the transmitted codeword takes a non-zero value.